 Last year, Carma Spence was invited to speak at the Western Museums Association’s 2012 Annual Meeting in Palm Springs, California, as part of a panel on public speaking.
 In this excerpt from her part of the presentation, she talks about organizing and opening your speech.

 Carma suggests you start with the end goal of your presentation in mind and work backward.
 Once you know what you want your speech to accomplish … the action you want your audience to take after your presentation … you can create a body that leads your audience toward that goal.
 Then you can craft an opening that grabs their attention and pulls them into the body of your speech.

 There are several ways to open a speech.
 In this presentation, Carma suggests three of them:

 - A related generalization

 Are you looking for a high-content, captivating presenter for your next event, telesummit or teleconference?
-Carma Spence can engage you event attendees with educational and inspiration presentation tailored to meet your audience’s needs.
+Carma Spence can engage your event attendees with an educational and inspiring presentation tailored to meet your audience’s needs.
 To learn more, click here.